aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 ## Usage

 ### Running the Data Preparation Script
-To create the datasets for the project, run the `win_loss_data_prep.py` script using the following command:
+To create the datasets for the project, run the `win_loss_data_prep.py` script using the following command replacing `/path/to/python/interpreter` with the path to your python interpreter and `/path/to/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering` with the path to the cloned repository.
 ```bash
 /path/to/python/interpreter /path/to/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/scripts/win_loss_data_prep.py
 ```